Why Lead Time impacts your Inventory Optimization and How To Fix It

 What is the Impact When Supplier Lead Time is Not Accurate?

-The ability of Lead Time forecast to be accurate and dynamically updated decreases the amount of safety stock needed in your inventory.
-The resulting lead time forecast is then multiplied by the daily demand forecast for each day moving forward to determine how many units will need to be carried on the shelves to maintain service level in between orders.
+The ability of Lead Time forecast to be accurate and dynamically updated decreases the safety stock needed in your inventory.
+The resulting lead time forecast is then multiplied by the daily demand forecast for each day moving forward.
+This determines how many units will need to be carried on the shelves to maintain service level in between orders.

 Do Lead Time Forecasting Variances Impact Inventory Optimization?

-Lead time forecasting accuracy heavily influences your inventory optimization success by impacting both safety stock and consumer opinion of your customer service capability.
+Lead time forecasting accuracy heavily influences your inventory optimization success.
+This is impacted by both safety stock and consumer opinion of your customer service capability.
 When to place the inventory replenishment order or when to place the new product order should be based in part on lead time days.

 Join our Blog, share your thoughts today: How does Lead Time impact your inventory, is it optimized for profit?